Chiral quantum optics in the bulk of photonic quantum Hall systems: Conclusions

 For generic, non-uniform synthetic electric field configurations, we related the photon propagation to the fundamental property of the quantum Hall current to flow along the equipotential lines of the single particle potential according to the guiding-center motion.
-This is the starting point to propose new photonic devices that include frequency-(de)-multiplexing elements, chiral waveguides with arbitrary paths within the 2D lattice, and beams splitters.
+This can be used as a starting point for implementing new photonic devices, including frequency-(de)-multiplexing elements, chiral waveguides with arbitrary paths within the 2D lattice, and beams splitters.

-Based on these analytic and numerical findings, we argue that all these elements can be combined to realize a fully-fledged chiral quantum optical network completely based on the quantum Hall effect for light.
-Such networks are of great fundamental interest and have promising technological applications.
-On one hand, the high tunability and general freedom offered by these structures could open new perspectives on fundamental studies of quantum Hall physics for light and, when the lattice is endowed with suitable optical nonlinearities, realise a photonic quantum simulator for fractional quantum Hall physics~\cite{ozawa_RevModPhys.91.015006,Carusotto_NatRev_2020}.
-On the other hand, a number of different quantum tasks~\cite{zoller_quantum_world_2_doi:10.1142/p983} may benefit from the new paradigm of chiral quantum photonic circuits, which can be arbitrarily scaled up in size, implemented on-chip with standard photonics technology, and arbitrarily reconfigured with the simple application of suitably designed spatial patterns of the on-site detuning of the lattice.